spcanelon/silvia/content/authors/admin/_index.md

 authors:
 - admin

-bio: My research interests include applications of biomedical informatics in the public and population health fields.
+bio: "Biomedical engineer turned informatician, curious about all intersections of data and society.
+Pronouns: she/her."

 education:
   courses: